feandrad/staff-of-building-reborn/README.md

 # Staff of Building

 Staff of Building adds in new ~~wands~~ staffs which can be used to speed up building.
-It is built for the 1.16 snapshots on Fabric.
 There is a staff for each material, as shown below:

 ##### Wooden